edithatogo/mars/docs/tutorials/basic.md

 # Basic Tutorial

-This tutorial introduces the basic concepts and usage of pymars for multivariate adaptive regression splines.
+This tutorial introduces the basic concepts and usage of mars for multivariate adaptive regression splines.

 ## Loading and Preparing Data